Skip to content

 }

-source = "git::https://github.com/acai-consulting/terraform-aws-acf-account-cache.git//modules/llm-backend"
+source = "git::https://github.com/acai-solutions/terraform-aws-acf-account-cache.git//modules/llm-backend"

 settings = {